How To Handle Down Days

 Practice Makes Perfect top

-This is the way towards becoming the conscious master of your thoughts, moods, aches & pains rather than their unconscious slave.
+This is the path towards becoming the conscious master of your thoughts, moods, aches & pains rather than their unconscious slave.
 This is a great way to start having more good days and fewer bad days.

-Related ideas: The 5 second rule 54321Go.
+Related ideas: The 5 Second Rule 54321Go.
+Perfect Practice Makes Perfect.
 If you are not willing to do something poorly you will never learn to do it well.
-Perfect practice makes perfect.